voidus/pdfposter/pdfposter.rst

 :1x1a4: same as approx. 21x29cm (21 cm x 29 cm, portrait)
 :1x2a4: same as approx. 21x58cm (21 cm x 58 cm, portrait)

-        This are twa a4 pages put together at the *small* side: One portrait page wide and two portrait pages high.
+        This are two a4 pages put together at the *small* side: One portrait page wide and two portrait pages high.

 :2x1a4: same as approx. 42x29cm, which is rotated to portrait and is
         the same a 29x42cm (29 cm x 42 cm)

-        This are twa a4 pages put together at the *long* side: Two portrait pages wide and two portrait page high.
+        This are two a4 pages put together at the *long* side: Two portrait pages wide and one portrait page high.

 EXAMPLES
 ============